 If you want to try to get rid of mice using home remedies, first, seal up your home and keep mice from entering.
 Be sure to keep the yard clean and clutter-free as well.

 Unfortunately, live trapping is not the best way to get rid of mice for several reasons.
-First, mice may re-enter if you did not seal up your home.
+First, mice may reenter if you do not seal up your home.
 They have a great sense of direction and can find their way back to your home even if you release them some distance away.

 Also, the CDC does not recommend using live traps.
-Like glue traps, live traps can cause mice to urinate out of fear, and increase your risk of being exposed to germs.
+Like glue traps, live traps can cause mice to urinate out of fear, thus increasing your risk of exposure to germs.

 Lastly, live traps usually are not the most effective option for large infestations.

 Once you’ve removed mice from your home and closed openings, you can deter them from reentering by applying spearmint, peppermint or eucalyptus oil to runways and entryways.